 What questions do I still have?

-“It wasn’t me trying to pull things out of them, it was more about what they want to invest into the class and their learning.”
+“It wasn’t me trying to pull things out of them, it was more about what they want to invest in the class and their learning.”

 flr.flglobal.org (FLR Magazine K-12 editor)